scenariomartin/EnglishWords/words.md

-the suit (that) the man was wearing. the dried sap (that crusted in the eyes) was red and hard as ruby.

-at which institute in Richmond you were thinking of enrolling.
+the suit (that) the man was wearing. the dried sap (that crusted in the eyes) was red and hard as ruby. the crowd thinned and they were able to climb the next staircase without difficulty. at which institute in Richmond you were thinking of enrolling.

 介词用法口诀